 Queen Mary's Lover's Knot Tiara

 Queen Mary passed on the Lover's Knot tiara to Her Majesty, Queen Elizabeth II which she wore for multiple events.
-In 1981, the Queen lent the piece to Princess Diana, which is when the tiara gained popularity and familiarity.
-It was rumoured that Princess Diana didn't like the head piece, as it was very heavy and cause her to have painful headaches.
-After her divorce with Prince Charles, the tiara was handed back to the Queen.
-Then in 2015 it was loaned to the Duchess of Cambridge who has worn it on several occasions since then.
+In 1981, the Queen lent the piece to Diana, The Princess of Wales which is when the tiara gained popularity and familiarity.
+It was rumored that Princess Diana didn't like the head piece, as it was very heavy and caused her to have painful headaches.
+After her divorce with Prince Charles, the tiara was handed back to The Queen.
+The tiara reappeared in 2015 when it was loaned to The Duchess of Cambridge who has worn it on several occasions since then.

 Found a repliKate of the Queen Mary's Lover's Knot Tiara?
 Please share it here:

-Queen Mary's Lover's Knot Tiara as seen on Kate Middleton, The Duchess of Cambridge:
+Queen Mary's Lover's Knot Tiara as seen on Catherine, Duchess of Cambridge, Princess of Wales:

 9 Dec 2015 - Diplomatic Reception